O EVENTS CALENDAR introduction

 This is not an official fixtures list.
 If you are looking for such a document, try the Mole Valley home page for our own events, the South-East Association (SEOA) for other south-eastern events, or the British Orienteering Federation fixture list.
 A wider range of overseas events may be found on the ¨World of O¨ web site.

-This list is also restricted to foot
+This list is also restricted to foot and

-orienteering events.
+trail orienteering events.
 If you are after mountain bike

 events, try the BMBO web site.